kcoovi/bmi-calculator/README.md

 ## Prerequisites for Linux and Windows

-1. Ensure you have Python and git installed on your system.
+1. Ensure you have Python and Git installed on your system.

    - [Python](https://www.python.org/downloads/) & [Git](https://git-scm.com/download/win) for Windows.